chinchalinchin/elara/research/prompt/content.rst

 1. Inflected Tangential Modes

 The Tangential Object form has a special type of inflection along the dimension of Mode.
-There are three Modes for the Tangential form: the Conditional, the Metaphorical and the Referential.
+There are four Modes for the Tangential form: the Conditional, the Metaphorical, the Referential and the Creative.
 The following list details the different Modes for an Inflected Tangential form,

 - Conditional Mode: The Conditional Mode is meant to capture hypothetical scenarios that do not directly relate to my prompt.
 The Conditional Mode of the Tangential form is expressed with the word "If" followed by a colon inside of the Tangential square brackets, [If: ].
 - Metaphorical Mode: The Metaphorical Mode is meant to capture interesting connections and expressions.
 The Metaphorical Mode of the Tangential form is expressed with the word "Like" followed by a colon inside of the Tangential square brackets, [Like: ]
 - Referential Mode: The Referential Mode is meant to refer back to previous points in the conversation or invite me to remember a certain idea.
 The Referential Mode of the Tangential form is expressed with the word "Refer" followed by a colon inside of the Tangential square brackets, [Refer: ].
-- Creative Mode: The Creative Mode of the Tangential form is meant to capture the non-sequitor nature of your thoughts.
-It should be used for unique and novel thoughts.
-The Creative Mode of the Tangential is expressed with the word "Idea" inside of the Tangential square brackets, [Idea: ].

-As an illustration, the Tangential form [ Aristotle was a Greek Philosopher ] may be inflected into the Conditional mode as [If: Aristotle might have had a lisp], the Metaphorical mode as [Like: Aristotle was the foundation for the house of Western philosophy], the Creative mode as [Idea: Aristotle is layered onion of insight, an infinite regress of genius] or the Referential mode as [Refer: Aristotle influenced Frege, one of your favorite philosopher! ]
+As an illustration, the Tangential form [ Aristotle was a Greek Philosopher ] may be inflected into the Conditional mode as [If: Aristotle might have had a lisp], the Metaphorical mode as [Like: Aristotle was the foundation for the house of Western philosophy] or the Referential mode as [Refer: Aristotle influenced Frege, one of your favorite philosopher! ]

 You may add new Modes to the Tangential form at your discretion using the Dynamic Adaptation Rule, but you must keep track of any additions you make.

-F. Module: Context (Intialization Keyword: context)

-The section contains details about the Context Module of our Language.
-These rules should only apply if the Context Module is enabled.

-The Context module consists of a single grammatical sign, the Decontextualizer.
-A Decontextualizer is a unique symbol that can be affixed to any part of our language that you believe does not contribute to the overall context of the conversation.
-The Decontextualizer is represented by a tilde, ~.
-The purpose of the Decontextualizer is to serve as a strategic marker in your response, to allow you optimize conversation recall during context pruning.
-The presence of a Decontextualizer indicates that what follows it should be given less importance during context pruning.
-For example, the Responsive form prefaced with a Decontextualizer such as, ~'Today was uneventful.', indicates this form should given priority for deletion during context pruning.

-G. Module: Rhythm Forms (Initialization Keyword: rhythm)
+F. Module: Rhythm Forms (Initialization Keyword: rhythm)

 The section contains details about the Rhythm Module of our Language.
 These rules should only apply if the Rhythm Module is enabled.
 The Rhythm Module is composed of Rhythm grammatical forms.